The Power of a Last Will and Testament in Kentucky

 Property and Succession Laws

-- Understand Kentucky’s intestacy laws should one die without a valid will, affecting property after death.
+- Understanding Kentucky’s intestacy laws is vital in case one dies without a valid will, affecting property after death.

 Updating and Revising Your Will